-When visiting the website for the 7×24 Exchange Spring Conference, I was able to locate a Twitter icon in footer of the website.
-However, that Twitter icon was strictly for sharing the website page, rather than following 7×24 Exchange International organization or its conference organizers on Twitter.
+When visiting the website for the 7×24 Exchange Spring Conference, I was able to locate a Twitter icon in the footer of the website.
+However, that Twitter icon was strictly for sharing the website page rather than following the 7×24 Exchange International organization or its conference organizers on Twitter.

-When looking on both Twitter search and Google search, I also had no luck in finding a Twitter profile or Twitter #hashtag for their conference.
+When looking on both Twitter and Google searches, I also had no luck finding a Twitter profile or Twitter #hashtag for their conference.

-Just out of curiosity, I wanted to see if some of the conference speakers and conference partners were Twitter users.
+Out of curiosity, I wanted to see if some conference speakers and partners were Twitter users.
 Keynote speaker Captain Mark Kelly is very active on Twitter (@ShuttleCDRKelly).
-However of the first six speakers listed alphabetically, none had active Twitter profiles – although a few had established profiles to reserve their names.
+However, of the first six speakers listed alphabetically, none had active Twitter profiles – although a few had established profiles to reserve their names.

-When I ran the six marquis-level and gold-level partners through Twitter search, it was a different story.
+Of the six marquis-level and gold-level partners run through Twitter search:

 Ehvert Mission Critical was the only partner without a Twitter icon on its homepage.
-The other five marquis-level and gold-level partners – Siemens, Clune Construction Company, Power Distribution, Inc. (PDI), Sika USA, and Syska Hennessy – are all, for the most part, very active on Twitter.
+The other five marquis-level and gold-level partners – Siemens, Clune Construction Company, Power Distribution, Inc. (PDI), Sika USA, and Syska Hennessy – are mostly active on Twitter.

 The Provider Forum on Financing & Investing in Data Centers & Cloud Services Infrastructure